 This seminar is for thinker-doers, for artists and scholars who are open to experiential learning and interested in process.

-You will be expected to write at least two blog entries between June 26th and July 13th but are not limited to any number.
+You will be expected to write at least two blog entries between June 9th and July 17th but are not limited to any number.
 These blogs will appear on our class site and will be accessible to the seminar participants.
 Some (but not all) blogs could be selected for online publication.
+In the past, we have selected blogs for publication in Circus Talk.

 We will also have access to equipment to record and broadcast podcasts.
 These could be part of the final artistic or academic presentation or even replace the blogs for students who prefer talking to writing.